artevelde-uas/canvas-lms-theme-customization-example/README.md

 ### Step 2: Import the plug-ins into your project's code

-Just import your plug-ins and add them to the app using `addPlugin()`.
+Just import your plug-ins in the `./src/index.js` file and add them to the app using `addPlugin()`.
 Some plug-ins accept an additional options object.

 ```javascript
 import { run, addPlugin } from '@artevelde-uas/canvas-lms-app';